 Please refer to the Guidance for the Content of Premarket Submissions for Software Contained in Medical Devices (Software Guidance), for a discussion of the software documentation that you should provide.
 As discussed in the Software Guidance, the "level of concern" is related to the possible consequences of software failure, and may be minor, moderate, or major.
 FDA generally considers the software for arrhythmia detectors to have a "major level of concern."
 If you believe that the software in your arrhythmia detector should be considered a minor or moderate level of concern, you should provide a clear scientific justification that discusses the possible consequences of a software failure.

-We encourage you to take advantage of any recognized software standards and provide statements or declarations of conformity as described in FDA guidance, Use of Standards in Substantial Equivalence Determinations, already cited.
+We encourage you to take advantage of any recognized software standards and provide statements or declarations of conformity as described in FDA guidance, Appropriate Use of Voluntary Consensus Standards in Premarket Submissions for Medical Devices; Guidance for Industry and Food and Drug Administration Staff, already cited.
 Please visit the following website to search for the standards that have been recognized when a medical device contains software, http://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfStandards/search.cfm.
 We have created a supplemental information sheet for each software standard that we have recognized.
 The supplemental information sheet includes a table indicating the documentation that you should include in a submission when a declaration of conformity is provided.